nebrius/commascript/README.md

 ### Constructors

 Instantiable objects (things you create with ```new```) are supported in CommaScript.
-What differentiates a constructor from a regular function is that a constructor must have at least one property declared on its prototype.
+What differentiates a constructor from a regular function is that a constructor is used with the ```new``` operator, while functions are not.
+Also, you cannot reference a functions prototype, but you can reference a constructors prototype.

 ```JavaScript
 function foo(arg) {